-Centene's Internet and e-mail systems are provided to help you do your job and are to be used for business purposes.
+Centene's Internet and e-mail systems are provided to help you do your job and should be used primarily for business purposes.
 The Company understands that, under certain circumstances, limited, occasional, and infrequent personal use may be acceptable.
-If, however, you spend excessive time using e-mail or the Internet for non-business matters or if your personal use interferes with your job duties, you may have your access restricted and could face other disciplinary action.
-Personal email accounts, on the other hand, should not be used to conduct business on behalf of the Company.
+If, however, you spend excessive time using e-mail or the Internet for nonbusiness matters or if your personal use interferes with your job duties, you may have your access restricted and could face other disciplinary action.

-Business or personal messages, including any attached electronic files/ content sent or received using e-mail, Internet/ Intranet, instant messaging, telephone and voicemail systems, or other Company assets are property of Centene and, as such, remain subject to review by the Company at any time.
-Lawfully monitoring and reviewing our electronic communications systems is necessary to meet our obligations to maintain member and patient privacy, protect personal data, guard against data theft, avoid dissemination of insider information and trade secrets, and investigate reports of unlawful behavior.
+Business or personal messages, including any attached electronic files/ content, sent or received using email, Internet/Intranet, instant messaging, telephone and voicemail systems, or other Company assets are property of Centene and, as such, remain subject to review by the Company at any time.
+Lawfully monitoring and reviewing our electronic communications systems is necessary to meet our obligations to maintain member and patient privacy, protect health information, guard against data theft, avoid dissemination of insider information and trade secrets, and investigate reports of unlawful behavior.
 Additionally, in the event Centene becomes involved in litigation or an investigation, employee e-mails or Internet history may be turned over to third parties.
 You should never send e-mail or other electronic communications that you would not write in a printed document.

-Your work, whether it consists of e-mail. paperwork, computer files, products, customer calls, or other interactions, belongs to Centene.
+Your work, whether it consists of e-mail, paperwork, computer files, products, customer calls, or other interactions, belongs to Centene.
 All of this work is subject to review, where permitted by law.
 Additionally, business equipment, including computers, desks, and file cabinets, belongs to Centene and is also subject to search or investigation for business and security reasons.
 Contact the Ethics & Compliance Department if you have any questions regarding electronic communications.